 Broken pavement or short sections of high quality gravel roads interspersed amongst long sections of pavement.
 Roubaix sections are usually abondoned / decommissioned paved roads.

 A route that has a middle loop, with two common segments.
 The common segments are used in both directions.
 One of the common segments is at the beginning of the ride and the second common segment usually at the far end of the loop.
-For an example, see the route My Girl Paulina.
+For an example, see the route Newberry Kaleidoscope.

 Slang for riding a route.
 The literal translation is bike tires on the earth.